cabforum/servercert/docs/BR.md

 **Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.

-**Subscriber Agreement**: An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.
+**Subscriber Agreement**: An agreement between the TSP and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.[Comment: The TSP is the organization with whom a Subscriber Agreement is entered.]

 **Subsidiary Company**: A company that is controlled by a Parent Company.

 **Technically Constrained Subordinate CA Certificate**: A Subordinate CA certificate which uses a combination of Extended Key Usage settings and Name Constraint settings to limit the scope within which the Subordinate CA Certificate may issue Subscriber or additional Subordinate CA Certificates.

-**Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA or is the CA.
+**Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the TSP or is the TSP.[Comment: Similar to the Subscriber Agreement, Terms of Use are entered with a TSP.]

 **Test Certificate**: A Certificate with a maximum validity period of 30 days and which: (i) includes a critical extension with the specified Test Certificate CABF OID  (2.23.140.2.1), or (ii) is issued under a CA where there are no certificate paths/chains to a root certificate subject to these Requirements.

-**Trust Service Provider**: An organization providing trust services, through a number of Certification Authorities, to their customers who may act as Subscribers or Relying Parties.
+**Trust Service Provider**: An organization providing trust services, through a number of Certification Authorities, to its customers who may act as Subscribers or Relying Parties.
+[Comment:  Do we want to  include Relying Parties?]

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.